Phone: +1 (855) 994-2233 | Location NH/NV: 9:00 am to 5:00 pm M-F

-This the second in a series of tips on firing your kiln.
+This is the second in a series of tips on firing your kiln.
 Whether you are new to firing, or experienced, you are sure to find something that will improve your firing results.

-Today we will talk about firing the kiln, both manual kilns (with Kiln Sitters) and electronic kilns.
+Here is some information about firing kilns, both manual kilns (with Kiln Sitters) and electronic kilns.

 The worst thing you can do is fire low fire glazes or clay at high fire.
 The clay and/or glaze will melt all over your kiln and can cause major damage!
 If you have both low fire and high fire materials in your studio, you might want to mark your pieces differently on the bottom so you don't forget and get them mixed up!

 As mentioned in the previous tip, we recommend using witness cones in the kiln even if you have an electronic controller or kiln sitter.
 This will show you the Cone that was actually reached inside the kiln where it matters.